 Often, parents ask how they can help and support their child with their learning.
 One of the key things for children of all ages is to read regularly.
 An essential part of homework across school but particularly in year 6 is to read as often as possible.
 We recommend a variety of text types; fiction and non-fiction.
 It doesn’t matter whether it’s a comic, magazine, newspaper, story, information from the internet, encyclopaedia pages – it is all useful.
 Try to encourage your child to talk about what they are reading and to form an opinion about it.

 Below are some websites which you could also use at home to support your child’s learning.

-You are always welcome to pop in and have a chat with Mrs Busby if there is anything you’re concerned about or you just have a few questions.
+You are always welcome to pop in and have a chat with Mrs Blackmore if there is anything you’re concerned about or you just have a few questions.
 We aim to make Year 6 a really rewarding, hardworking, fun year for all the children and to prepare them as well as we possibly can for their transition to secondary school.